 - Once you’re ready to book part of your trip, always get travel insurance first, in case you need to cancel.

-- If you already had a travel insurance, shop around before renewing it: Compare what you’re paying with competitors’ rates, and ask your provider for a discount if they’re overcharging you.
+- If you already have travel insurance, shop around before renewing it: Compare what you’re paying with competitors’ rates, and ask your provider for a discount if they’re overcharging you.

 - Check terms and conditions to see what happens if you do cancel (or something gets cancelled on you).